dh-tech/undate-python/DEVELOPER_NOTES.md

 ## Running unit tests

-Tests can be run with either `tox` or `pytest`.
+Tests can be run with `pytest`.

-To run all the tests in a single test file, use pytest and specify the path to the test: `pytest tests/test_dateformat/test_base.py`
+To run all the tests in a single test file, specify the path, e.g.: `pytest tests/test_dateformat/test_base.py`

-To test cases by name, use pytest: `pytest -k test_str`
+To test cases by method name, use `-k`: `pytest -k test_str`

 ## Check python types